 If the American Heart Association is not concerned about the cholesterol in eggs, neither should you.
 In light of the recent evidence clearing cholesterol as a heart-unhealthy food, the American Heart Association changed its tune and now regards an egg every other day as acceptable for people with normal cholesterol and those who are not sensitive to dietary cholesterol.
 Now that the egg has been found "not guilty" as a cholesterol-raising food, scramble it up and enjoy.

 Want more nutritious eggs in your diet?
 Find out what the hen was fed.
 In fact, research has proven that better chicken feed results in better eggs.
 Free-range hens allowed to forage on barnyard plant food produce eggs that are lower in cholesterol than commercially-fed caged hens.
 Studies comparing eggs from the average hen-laying factory with those of free-range chickens fed diets high in essential fatty acids showed the chicken on a healthier diet produced eggs higher in the heart-healthy omega-3 fatty acids.
-Studies are under way to produce what are dubbed "designer eggs," eggs in which the fatty acid profile of the egg yolk has been modified by altering the hen's diet.
-In an interesting experiment, giving hens feed rich in flax seed and fish oil (with their omega 3 fatty acids) increased the amount of omega 3 fatty acids in their eggs, producing "omega eggs."
-Child allergic to eggs?
-Try, Dr. Sears’ Omega-3 dha supplement fruit chews.
-So, even when it comes to chickens, "you are what you eat."
+Studies are under way to produce what are dubbed “designer eggs,” eggs in which the fatty acid profile of the egg yolk has been modified by altering the hen’s diet.
+In an interesting experiment, giving hens feed rich in flax seed and fish oil (with their omega 3 fatty acids) increased the amount of omega 3 fatty acids in their eggs, producing “omega eggs.”
+So, even when it comes to chickens, “you are what you eat.”
 Egg consumers are not used to asking their market managers how the hens were fed that laid their eggs.
 Yet, if enough consumers start asking the question egg buyers would start putting feed information on the labels.
 The egg of the future will only be as healthy as the consumer demands.

 Bacteria, such as salmonella, seem to appreciate the nutrient quality of the egg inside the shell.
 They love to multiply in raw eggs.
 To protect your family from food poisoning, follow these egg-safety tips:

-NUTRITIP: Because eggs are high in cholesterol, they have been lumped together with meat as nutritional no-nos.
+Because eggs are high in cholesterol, they have been lumped together with meat as nutritional no-nos.
 Wrong!
 Studies show that for most people who do not already have high cholesterol or who are not particularly sensitive to dietary cholesterol, consuming an egg a day does not significantly elevate serum cholesterol.
-Most nutrition experts suggest that one egg three times a week can be part of a healthful diet. |
+Most nutrition experts suggest that one egg three times a week can be part of a healthful diet.